How to buy the best trampoline

-- The thickness of the padding.
 The surrounding padding that covers the springs helps to protect your children from getting caught in the springs or hitting themselves on hard metal.

-- The quality of the foam.
 The foam padding needs to be resilient in the rain.
 Open-cell foam will soak up water and rot, while closed-cell foam will retain its integrity for longer.

-- The quality of the PVC covering.
 The plastic covering needs to be resistant to UV light as prolonged exposure to it could increase the risk of it perishing.

-- The quality of the metal frame.
 The trampoline base and frame will be constructed from hollow steel poles.
 The thicker the walls of the poles are, the stronger they'll be – but they will also be heavy to carry and put together.
 Also, if the poles aren't galvanised both on the inside and outside walls, they will be susceptible to rusting.

-- The quality of the netting.
 The netting also needs to be able to withstand wind, rain, sun and children bouncing against it – so make sure it's made from strong and durable material.

-- The positioning of the netting.
 Some trampolines have the net running along the outside of the spring padding, which leaves children more susceptible to hitting the springs or getting caught.
 Look for one where the net runs inside the perimeter of the padding to maximise protection from the metal parts of the trampoline.

-- The number of springs.
 The more springs there are on the trampoline, the bouncier it tends to be.